List of kingdoms and empires in African history

 The vast majority of states included in this list existed prior to the Scramble for Africa (c.
 1880–1914) when, driven by the Second Industrial Revolution, European powers rapidly invaded, conquered, and colonised Africa.
 While most states were conquered and dissolved, some kings and elites negotiated the terms of colonial rule, and traditional power structures were incorporated into the colonial regimes as a form of indirect rule.

 In the mid-late 20th century decolonisation saw Africans inherit the former colonies, and many traditional kingdoms still exist today as non–sovereign monarchies.
 The roles, powers, and influence of traditional monarchs throughout Africa varies greatly depending on the state.
 In some states, such as Angola, the local monarch may play an integral role in the local governing council of a region.
 On the flipside their powers may be curtailed, as happened in 2022 with Wadai in Chad, or their positions abolished, as happened in Tanzania in 1962, and in 1966 in Uganda with Buganda, which was later restored in 1993.
 In this list they are labelled (NSM).

 There are only three current sovereign monarchies in Africa; two of which (Lesotho and Morocco) are constitutional monarchies where the rulers are bound by laws and customs in the exercise of their powers, while one (Eswatini) is an absolute monarchy where the monarch rules without bounds.
 Sovereign monarchies are labelled (SM).

 There have been a number of autocratic presidents in Africa who have been characterised as "disguised monarchs" due to the absence of term limits, as well as those who have invoked hereditary succession in order to preserve their regimes, such as the Bongos of Gabon, Gnassingbés of Togo, or Aptidon and Guelleh of Djibouti, attracting the terms monarchical republic and presidential monarchism.
 These haven't been included.

 Criteria for inclusion

 Only polities that were once independent and described as kingdoms or empires by reliable sources are included.
 The intercontinental Islamic empires that covered parts of North and Northeast Africa are not included, and should be discussed as part of the Muslim world, however the residual fragments that had their capital on the continent of Africa are.

-Oral traditions rarely incorporate chronological devices, and dates in this list are often estimates based off of lists of rulers.
+Oral traditions rarely incorporate chronological devices, and dates in this list are often estimates based on lists of rulers.
 Dates have [one date for loss of independence] / [one date for loss of nominal rule].
 Additional information such as notable articles may accompany entries.